-6.258.
+6.288.
 Open Space Management

-- 6.259.
-Ambition: Sustainability of Open Spaces seeking to ensure appropriate steps are taken to ensure open spaces (play areas, formal and informal recreational areas, etc.) are managed, maintained and funded in a sustainable way. - 6.260.
-With development there will be 'green' areas that require management and maintenance that a developer will look to pass the ongoing management and maintenance responsibility to Blakeney Parish Council, North Norfolk District Council or a management company. - 6.261.
+- 6.289.
+Ambition: Sustainability of Open Spaces seeking to ensure appropriate steps are taken to ensure open spaces (play areas, formal and informal recreational areas, etc.) are managed, maintained and funded in a sustainable way. - 6.290.
+With development there will be 'green' areas that require management and maintenance that a developer will look to pass the ongoing management and maintenance responsibility to Blakeney Parish Council, North Norfolk District Council or a management company. - 6.291.
 Issues have arisen where developers have failed to make adequate provision for the sustainability of recreational and open spaces.
 This has happened where insufficient funding has been made available or 'management companies' have restrictive practices or are wound up and local councils have to step in to 'pick up the pieces'.

-6.262.
-To find a sustainable solution for this problem, an ambition of the Blakeney Neighbourhood Plan is, where new developments provide elements of green infrastructure, (such as open green space, recreational areas, allotments) the developer will pass ownership to the Parish Council or be required to demonstrate an effective and sustainable management programme for those areas.
+- 6.292.
+To find a sustainable solution for this problem, an ambition of the Blakeney Neighbourhood Plan is, where new developments provide elements of green infrastructure, (such as open green space, recreational areas, allotments) the developer will required to demonstrate an effective and sustainable management programme for those areas. - 6.293.
+One way in which the objectives of policy 14 can be achieved is by a transfer of the land to the ownership of the Parish Council or the District